 No Quick Solutions.
-There are several ways by which U.S. policymakers might try to solve the simultaneity problem, including by increasing U.S. defense spending, leveraging emerging technologies, sequencing, or bluff-ing-and some of them hold promise.
+There are several ways by which U.S. policymakers might try to solve the simultaneity problem, including by increasing U.S. defense spending, leveraging emerging technologies, sequencing, or bluffing-and some of them hold promise.
 None of them, however, is likely to pay off for at least several years.
 As a result, the United States must prioritize if it is to defend its most vital interests.

 Increased Spending.
 The United States might try to solve the simultaneity problem by raising defense spending and growing the U.S. military.
-Some argue, for instance, that the United States should spend 5 percent of its GDP on defense, which would require spending hundreds of billions of dollars more per year.107 But there is little evidence that Americans will support the large and sustained defense spending increases that would be required to overcome the simultaneity problem.
-If anything, recent polling suggests the opposite.108 At the same time, fiscal constraints make such increases more difficult now than they were several decades ago.109 As a result, very significant defense spending increases do occur, it will still take many years to produce all of the capabilities that U.S. forces will need to fight and win multiple major wars simultaneously.110 Meanwhile, the simultaneity problem will persist, as will the need to prioritize.
+Some argue, for instance, that the United States should spend 5 percent of its GDP on defense, which would require spending hundreds of billions of dollars more per year.
+Here is little evidence that Americans will support the large and sustained defense spending increases that would be required to overcome the simultaneity problem.
+If anything, recent polling suggests the opposite.
+He same time, fiscal constraints make such increases more difficult now than they were several decades ago.
+He foreseeable future.
+Moreover, even if these increases appear unlikely for the foreseeable future.
+Moreover, even if these increases do occur, it will still take many years to produce all of the capabilities that U.S. forces will need to fight and win multiple major wars simultaneously.
+Meanwhile, the simultaneity problem will persist, as will the need to prioritize.